Former heavyweight champion Leon Spinks Jr. dies at 67

 Spinks died Friday night, according to a release from a public relations firm.
 His wife, Brenda Glur Spinks, and a few close friends and other family members were by his side when he passed away.

 Spinks won gold at the 1976 Montreal Olympics.
-But he rose in prominence when he beat Muhammed Ali for the heavyweight title in 1978.
+But he rose in prominence when he beat Muhammad Ali for the heavyweight title in 1978.

 Comments